 - Empty the Washing Machine – Rinse the clothes and allow them to drip dry, then bail the remaining water from the washing machine.

 - Remove Unsalvageable Materials – Inspect the damaged area and dispose of items that cannot be restored.

-- Sanitize and Deodorize the Area – Use a disinfectant to sanitize the area and open windows and doors to allow it to air out.
+- Disinfect and Deodorize the Area – Disinfect the area to prevent mold and bacteria, then open windows and doors to remove odors.

 - Restore and Rebuild the Damaged Area – Repaint walls, install new carpeting, drywall, or cabinets, and restore the area to the original condition.